 For (ii), we again apply an induction argument.
-The statement is trivial for $n=1$.
-Now, in the first step of the natural coupling, the action of the Markov kernel $K_j$ on $\bff_j(T_n)$ leaves it unchanged if $\bff_j(T_n)\in A_j$, i.e.\ if there are no ties in the multiset $\bff_j(T_n)$.
-Consequently, with same notations as in the previous paragraph, a subtree of $T_n$ born from the root that appears with multiplicity $1$ will also appear among $T_{(1)},\ldots,T_{(p)}$.
+The statement is trivial for \mbox{$n=1$}.
+Now, in the first step of the natural coupling, the action of the Markov kernel $K_j$ on $\mathsf{f}_j(T_n)$ leaves it unchanged if $\mathsf{f}_j(T_n)\in A_j$, that is, if there are no ties in the multiset $\mathsf{f}_j(T_n)$.
+Consequently, with the same notation as in the previous paragraph, a subtree of $T_n$ born from the root that appears with multiplicity $1$ will also appear among $T_{(1)},\ldots,T_{(p)}$.

-Moreover, subtrees that are replaced are always replaced by trees with the same number of vertices and a tree with $j$ vertices and edge-lengths $a$ has height at most $aj$.
-So the Gromov-Hausdorff-Prokhorov distance between two trees with edge-lengths $a$ that both decompose above the root in subtrees of same size $j$ is at most $2aj$ (it is implicit in this proof that all trees are endowed with the uniform measure on their vertices).
-We now appeal to the following elementary
+Moreover, subtrees that are replaced are always replaced by trees with the same number of vertices and a tree with $j$ vertices and edge-lengths $a$ has height at most~$aj$.
+So the Gromov--Hausdorff--Prokhorov distance between two trees with edge-lengths $a$ that both decompose above the root in subtrees of same size $j$ is at most $2aj$ (it is implicit in this proof that all trees are endowed with the uniform measure on their vertices).
+We now appeal to the following elementary:

-{\bf Fact. }Let $\bt,\bt'$ be such that $k=p(\lambda(\bt))=p(\lambda(\bt'))$, and let $\bt=\langle \bt_{(1)},\ldots,\bt_{(k)}\rangle$ and $\bt'=\langle \bt'_{(1)},\ldots,\bt'_{(k)}\rangle$ with $\# \bt_{(i)}=\# \bt'_{(i)}$ for $1 \leq i \leq k$.
+\textit{Fact}.
+Let $\mathsf{t},\mathsf{t}'$ be such that $k=p(\lambda(\mathsf{t}))=p(\lambda(\mathsf{t}'))$, and let $\mathsf{t}=\langle \mathsf{t}_{(1)},\ldots,\mathsf{t}_{(k)}\rangle$ and $\mathsf {t}'=\langle \mathsf{t}'_{(1)},\ldots,\mathsf{t}'_{(k)}\rangle$ with $\# \mathsf {t}_{(i)}=\# \mathsf{t}'_{(i)}$ for $1 \leq i \leq k$.
 Then for every $a>0$,